corticon/Docker/README.md

     # Add serverconsole-user.xml to CcServerSandbox/ServerConsole directory
     ADD serverconsole-user.xml /opt/corticon/work/CcServerSandbox/ServerConsole/
 ```
-For more information about the serverconsole-user.xml please see [Corticon Documentation](https://documentation.progress.com/output/ua/Corticon/)
+Similarly, you can support LDAP by copying the ldap.properties to the CcServerSandbox/ServerConsole directory.
+For more information about the serverconsole-user.xml or ldap.properties please see [Corticon Documentation](https://documentation.progress.com/output/ua/Corticon/)

-To deploy an .eds which uses your extensions.
+To deploy an .eds which uses extensions.
 Copy the extensions.jar to the Corticon Work Directory/CorticonExtensions as shown below
 ```
      # Add extensions jar to the Corticon Work Directory/CorticonExtensions
        ADD [YOUR_EXTENSIONS_JAR_NAME].jar /opt/corticon/work/CorticonExtensions/